ferreira-tb/tauri-store/docs/src/index.md

 - `marshaler-cbor`: enables the CBOR marshaler.
 - `marshaler-ron`: enables the RON marshaler.
 - `marshaler-toml`: enables the TOML marshaler.
+- `preserve-order`: preserve key order if the marshaler being used supports such feature.

 ## Versioning